Capstone-Projects-2023-Spring/project-groupmeet/documentation/docs/development-plan/activities.md

 # Detailed Design

-1. Establish Google Firebase for a cloud-hosted database that we can host our app on
+1. Establish Google Firebase for a cloud-hosted database that can host the app app
     - Hosting our application on Google Firebase for login authentication and overall uptime
 2. Generate foundational app features such as welcome, account creation and login pages
-    - Making sure that we establish foundational features and connecting pages for the user flow so that we may get a real-time grasp on the user's experience throughout development
+    - Making sure that foundational features are established and connecting pages for the user flow so that user experience is kept as a top priority throughout development.
     - Users will be able to link their social media profiles and/or contact informations to be shared later
     - Users will be able to create static profiles where they can preemptively sync their calendars or chart out their availabilities
 3. Group creation and code/link sharing feature development